 The District is also committed to being a national leader in green building and sustainability practices.
 The city's ambitious environmental policies aim to make Washington the healthiest, greenest, and most livable city in the country by enhancing our sustainability in a manner that is environmentally, economically, and socially just.
-In order to achieve this goal, the Sustainable DC Plan (2013), outlines high-performance targets and actions including a major reduction in energy use and greenhouse gas emissions, an increase in renewable energy sources, net-zero energy standards for new construction and existing multifamily and commercial buildings, and a decrease in total water usage.
+In order to achieve this goal, the Sustainable DC 2.0 Plan (2019) and Clean Energy DC Plan (2018), outline high-performance targets and actions including a major reduction in energy use and greenhouse gas emissions, an increase in renewable energy sources, net-zero energy standards for new construction and existing multifamily and commercial buildings, and a decrease in total water usage.
+The Clean Energy DC Omnibus Amendment Act of 2018 codified some of the most important actions, including a 100 percent Renewable Energy Portfolio Standard (RPS) and energy efficiency mandates.

 The District's historic resources number over 700 landmarks and almost 70 historic districts listed in the DC Inventory of Historic Sites and the National Register of Historic Places.
-Beyond these recognized landmarks and districts, a majority of the city's existing building stock-approximately 72%-was constructed before 1945.
+Beyond these recognized landmarks and districts, a majority of the city's existing building stock-approximately 72% -was constructed before 1945.
 Improving the performance of the District's older building stock through green retrofits is a fundamental component of the Sustainable DC Plan.
 This guideline is intended to promote and facilitate green retrofits of existing older buildings in a manner that will improve their performance and energy-efficiency while also being respectful of their character.
 Performance improvement of these buildings provides the opportunity to continue the financial and environmental amortization of the investments made in the initial construction of these structures.